As an Amazon Associate I earn from qualifying purchases.

 eBay is saturated!
 Selling on eBay is so 10 years ago!
 There are no more profits to be made!

-What makes selling on eBay worth it is going to be different for every person.
+In my experience, what makes selling on eBay worth it is going to be different for every person.
 It is worth it for us because, for the past three years, we have averaged well into the 6-figure range by flipping thrift store items online.

-If you are looking to build an extra stream of income, selling on eBay one of the most accessible methods.
+If you are looking to build an extra stream of income, selling on eBay is one of the most accessible methods.
 The majority of people start selling with minimal (or no) investment and are able to build a business as large as they want with nothing but hard work and a little bit of know-how.

 What makes selling on eBay worth it?

 We polled over 10,000 people that follow our eBay Seller’s Instagram (they didn’t all reply, haha) and got a good insight into what makes it worth it to sell on eBay for people.
-Coupled with out own thoughts, here are the general themes:
+Coupled with our own thoughts, here are the general themes:

 - You can be your own boss.
 Most people think that working for yourself just means giving yourself time off.
 But it really means that you can relax, enjoy your business, and take your business in a direction you know will pay off.

 - Your success (the money you make) is dictated by how much you work.
 On eBay, the sky is the limit.
 Need more money?
 Work more.
-There is noone telling you how much you can work or setting a limit on your salary.
+There is no one telling you how much you can work or setting a limit on your salary.

 - It’s fun.
 Let’s face it, most people start reselling because they love thrifting.
 While we love the thrifting aspect of it, there’s nothing quite as fun as waking up in the morning to hundreds of dollars worth of sales you made while sleeping.